nglvnt/digital-garden/README.md

-# digital-garden
-A digital garden of notes
+# A digital garden of notes

+A place to collect, process, combine, and develop ideas.

+## Syntheses

+## Notes

+## Resources